mhar-andal/InboxEthereumContract/README.md

 ## Instructions to deploy

-1. Generate your wallet and 12 word phrase
+1. Generate your wallet and 12 word phrase using metamask

 2. Head over to `deploy.js` and update the `HDWalletProvider` arguments to include your phrase as well as a proxy link using https://infura.io